lienebriede/habit-api/README.md

 - `date`: A DateField that records the date for the log entry, which corresponds to the specific day the habit stacking progress is being tracked.
 - `completed`: A BooleanField that indicates whether the user has completed the habit stack for the given day.
 The default value is False.

-### StreakAndMilestoneTracker Model
+### Milestone Model

-The `StreakAndMilestoneTracker` model tracks a user's progress and achievements for a specific habit stack.
-It records streaks, milestones, and completions to provide feedback for habit formation.
+The `Milestone` model tracks significant achievements for a habit stack.
+Milestones provide motivation and feedback as users progress in completing their habits.

 *Fields:*

-- `user`: A ForeignKey linking to the `User` model, associating the tracker with a specific user.
-- `habit_stack`: A ForeignKey linking to the `HabitStacking` model, specifying the habit stack being tracked.
+- `habit_stack`: ForeignKey linking to the `HabitStacking` model.
-- `current_streak`: An IntegerField that keeps track of the user's ongoing streak of consecutive completions.
-Defaults to 0.
-- `longest_streak`: An IntegerField that records the user's highest streak achieved.
-Defaults to 0.
-- `total_completions`: An IntegerField storing the total number of times the user has completed the habit stack.
-Defaults to 0.
-- `milestone_dates`: A JSONField storing the dates on which significant milestones were achieved.
-Defaults to an empty list.

-*Methods:*

-- `update_streak_and_completions(self, completed_today)`
-Updates the current streak, total completions, and longest streak when a habit is marked as completed.
-If the streak breaks, it resets to 0.
-Also checks for milestones and appends them to `milestone_dates`.
-Returns a milestone message if applicable.

-- `check_milestone(self)`
-Compares the total completions against predefined milestone thresholds.
-If a milestone is achieved, appends the current date to `milestone_dates` and generates a message.

-### MilestonePost Model

-The `MilestonePost` model represents a milestone achieved by a user for a specific habit stack.
-It allows users to share their achievements as posts.

-*Fields:*

-- `user`: A ForeignKey linking to the User model, associating the post with a specific user.
-- `habit_stack`: A ForeignKey linking to the HabitStacking model, specifying the related habit stack.
-- `message`: A TextField containing the milestone message.
+- `date_achieved`: A DateField recording when the milestone was achieved.
-- `created_at`: A DateTimeField that automatically records when the milestone post was created.
+- `description`: A CharField describing the milestone
-- `shared_on_feed`: A BooleanField indicating whether the post has been shared on the feed.
-Defaults to False.

 # API Endpoints